Managing client installation packages

 You can install the exported packages to computers one at a time, or deploy the exported files to multiple computers simultaneously.

-When Symantec provides updates to client installation packages, you first add them to a Symantec Endpoint Protection Manager and make them available for exporting.
-You do not, however, have to reinstall them with client deployment tools.
-The easiest way to update clients in groups with the latest software is to use the console to update the group that contains the clients.
+When Symantec provides updates to client installation packages, you first add them to Symantec Endpoint Protection Manager and make them available for exporting.
+However, you do not have to reinstall them with client deployment tools.
+The easiest way to update Windows clients in groups with the latest software is to use AutoUpgrade.
 You should first update a group with a small number of test computers.

-See Upgrading clients by using AutoUpgrade in Symantec Endpoint Protection.
+See Upgrading Windows clients by using AutoUpgrade in Symantec Endpoint Protection.

 You can also update clients with LiveUpdate if you permit clients to run LiveUpdate and if the LiveUpdate Settings policy permits updates.